dotnet/docs/docs/core/extensions/logging.md

 # Logging in .NET

 .NET supports a logging API that works with a variety of built-in and third-party logging providers.
 This article shows how to use the logging API with built-in providers.
-The code examples shown in this article apply to any .NET app that uses the [Generic Host](generic-host.md).
+Most of the code examples shown in this article apply to any .NET app that uses the [Generic Host](generic-host.md).
+For apps that don't use the Generic Host, see [Non-host console app](#non-host-console-app).

 ## Create logs